Skip to main content

 RadarWarfare's systems communicate using the ZeroMQ messaging library and the OpenUxAS LMCP message standard, while SateSphere's systems communicate over ActiveMQ and use the NATO STANAG4586 message standard.

 Your team is evaluating the effectiveness of an integration tool like Tangram Pro to help them integrate and test their systems.
 Your team has defined a Flex Transform in Tangram Pro to convert the LMCP AirVehicleState message type to the STANAG4586 InertialStates message type.
-Now you're ready to build and test the Transform inside Tangram Pro in a Multiple Transport scenario.

 Integration Challenge